 With the sync settings on, you can actually experience the same Start Menu, the selected colors, favorites, your web browser settings, language preferences, ease of access, apps, and passwords of your Windows 10 computer to another Windows 10 computer anywhere.
 The settings get synced between the computers when you choose to sync settings.

-- On the left column, click Sync your settings.
+- On the left, click – Sync your settings.

-- Now the right pane exhibits you some options.
-To sync settings, use the slider of Sync settings option and toggle it to ON.
+- Now the right pane shows you some options.
+To sync settings, click the toggle switch of Sync settings to turn it On.

 Sync Individual Settings